AK-Saigyouji/Procedural-Cave-Generator/README.md

 ## 4. Visual editor

-The visual editor is an experimental feature (specifically, a custom editor window) to visually create a map generator module out of other map generator modules.
+The visual editor is an experimental feature (specifically, a custom editor window: access by going to Window -> AKS - Map Gen Editor) to visually create a map generator module out of other map generator modules.
 It's a neat tool, but suffers from the problem of lacking any obvious use cases, making it more of a toy than a tool at the moment.
-As such I am not actively working on it at the moment.
 Nonetheless I've left it in the live build in case anyone wants to play around with it.
+Most of the commands can be accessed through the context window by right clicking on the grid.

 ## 5. Creating maps in paint programs